Why Do I Write?

 Is it to impress?

 I don’t write to impress.
 I’m well aware of the fact that my writing skill is nowhere near excellent.
-I am not even halfway my journey to excellence in writing.
-I am not sure if I’ll get there before I breathe my last.
-I have a long long way to go.
-Perhaps I may need a dozen of lifetimes (or more) in order to surpass the accomplishments of William Shakespeare, Elizabeth Browning, George Bernard Shaw, Leo Tolstoy and other literary giants.
+It seems to me that I am not even halfway my journey to excellence in writing.
+But I am sure I’ll get there before I breathe my last.
+Right now, I am still inside the “room for improvement.”

 Do I write in the hope that I earn money and become famous?

-Fame and money are not my primary motivations for writing.
+Becoming famous and earning money are not my primary reasons for writing.
 Of course I need money.
 It’s hypocritical to say that I don’t like to have additional numbers to the farthest north of the first digit in my bank account.
-Being the sole breadwinner in my family and with the projects I intend to embark on, I need additional sources of income.

-“There’s no money in writing.”
-That is a cliche but that’s the truth.
-Writing is not very financially rewarding.
-Unless you are a script writer of one of the popular TV networks or movie outfits in your own country or a novelist who belongs in the league of the likes of J.K.
+Writing is very financially rewarding specially if you are a script writer of one of the popular TV networks or movie outfits in your own country or a novelist who belongs in the league of the likes of J.K.
 Rowling, Dan Brown, and Stephen King.

-Anyway, I had received extra cash for some of the stuffs I wrote.
-For example, the university where I am currently employed gave me cash incentives for the research works that got published in international journals.
-The university also paid me for the articles I contributed to the school’s publication in English.
-That’s about it.
-The amount I received is not that substantial that would push me to write more.
+The university where I am currently employed offer cash incentives to professors for research works published in international (indexed) journals.
+The university also gives honorarium for articles contributed to the school’s publication in English.

 The rewards that writing gives, for me, are hard to quantify.
 Such rewards are transcendental.
 That’s not me trying to sound philosophical.
 That’s just the way I feel about it.